rkomartin/veritable-python/README.md

     my_analysis_state = my_analysis_handle.get_state()

-The state of an analysis is a Python dict with at least three entries, `type`, `state`, and `links`, and possibly the entries `last_learned` or `error`.
+The state of an analysis is a Python dict with at least four entries, `type`, `state`, and `links`, and `created_at`, and possibly the entry `error`.
 The `type` will always be `veritable`.
 The `status` will always be one of the following values:

-*  `new`: the analysis has never run
-*  `pending`: the analysis is running and not yet finished
+*  `running`: the analysis is running and not yet finished
-*  `finished`: the analysis is finished running, and ready for predictions
+*  `succeeded`: the analysis is finished running, and ready for predictions
 *  `failed`: the analysis has failed

 The `links` entry will contain links to the related resources if available.
-The `last_learned` entry will be present after the analysis has been run at least once.
+The `created_at` entry will record the time at which the analysis was run.
 You can compare this timestamp to the `last_updated` timestamp in the representation of the table state in order to make sure that the analysis reflects the latest data.
-(If not, just call the analysis's `run` method again.)
+(If not, just set up a new analysis.)

 If the analysis status is `failed`, then an `error` entry will also be present, and will describe the reason for failure.